Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches

 \subsection{Single Imputation Simulations}

-Computing runtimes are summarized by the averages per replicate in Figure~\ref{figure:single-imputation-average-runtime}.
-For all sample sizes and censoring rates considered, the semiparametric CMI had the slowest computing times, followed by the parametric CMI using the original integral.
-Of the three proposed parametric CMI approaches, the stabilized integral without the mean offered some computational reprieve, but the most noticeable gains in computing speed were seen for the stabilized integral with the mean and the analytic solution.
+For all sample sizes and censoring rates considered, semiparametric CMI had the slowest computing times, followed by parametric CMI using the original integral (Figure~\ref{figure:single-imputation-average-runtime}).
+Of the three proposed parametric CMI calculations, the stabilized integral (without the mean) offered some computational reprieve, but the most noticeable gains in computing speed were seen for the stabilized integral (with the mean) and the analytic solution.

-With sample sizes of $n = 2500$ and larger, the gaps between the semiparametric and parametric CMI approaches begin to widen.
-These gaps are even more noticeable for any given sample size under heavy versus light censoring.
-In particular, the relative computational ease of the parametric CMI approach using the analytic solution becomes more advantageous with larger sample sizes and under heavier censoring.
-In general, this approach scales up remarkably well, continuing to offer similarly low runtimes of approximately $0.01$ second or less, on average, regardless of the demands of the data (e.g., the sample size or censoring rate).
-These observations all hold when looking instead at the \textit{total} computing runtime across \num{1000} replicates (Supplemental Figure~S1).
+The relative computational ease of parametric CMI using the analytic solution was more advantageous with larger sample sizes and under heavier censoring.
+In general, this approach scaled up remarkably well, continuing to offer similarly low runtimes of approximately $0.01$ second or less, on average, regardless of the demands of the data (e.g., the sample size or censoring rate).
+These observations all held when looking instead at the \textit{total} computing runtime across \num{1000} replicates (Supplemental Figure~S1).